cryogen-project/cryogen/evalapply.io/resources/templates/md/posts/2016-04-23-metacircular-evaluator.md

 >It is no exaggeration to regard this as the most fundamental idea in programming:<br><br>
 The evaluator, which determines the meaning of expressions in a programming language, is just another program.

 In this post I have translated the code from meta-circular evaluator from SICP (you can find the original code [here](https://mitpress.mit.edu/sicp/code/ch4-mceval.scm)) to Clojure.
 Clojure is interesting because:
-- It runs on the Java Virtual Machine (thereby having access to all Java libraries and being able to inter-operate with existing Java code bases).
+- It runs on the Java Virtual Machine (therefore having access to all Java libraries and being able to interoperate with existing Java code bases).
-- It has a functional core (thereby being particularly suited for concurrent programming, AKA the multi-core future).
+- It has a functional core (therefore being particularly suited for concurrent programming, necessary to utilize multiple CPUs or serve multiple users).
-- And it is a Lisp (thereby having all the properties described below).
+- And it is a dialect of Lisp (therefore having all the interesting properties described below).

 Now, before I continue, let me be clear.
 I am not an expert on the subject matter.